 It may be that you do not need to borrow any money to start up your scrap metal business.
 However, many new businesses need to raise money to cover:

-- the initial start up costs such as premises costs, equipment, vehicles, opening stock, business stationery
+- the initial start up costs such as premises costs, equipment, vehicles, stock purchases, business stationery and so on

 - working capital